freevo/kaa-base/doc/async/coroutines.rst

         print (yield socket.read())

-In the above example, the difference between threaded functions (Socket.connect) and coroutines is transparent.
+In the above example, the difference between threaded functions (:meth:`kaa.Socket.connect`) and coroutines (:meth:`~kaa.IOChannel.write` and :meth:`~kaa.IOChannel.read`) is transparent.
 Both return InProgress objects.
 (As an aside, we didn't really need to yield socket.write() because writes are queued and written to the socket when it becomes writable.
 However, yielding a write means that when the coroutine resumes, the data has been written.)

+.. autofunction:: kaa.coroutine